Fiona’s Contact Details

 I believe that supervision offers practitioners a space to pause and slow down; to be given a safe place to reflect with depth on our relationships with clients and their impact on us (such as countertransference); to review our skills and areas for development; enhance our confidence in our practice; consider our own self-care needs – all in the service of the people we are supporting.

 I combine CSTD’s seven eyed model, with my own integrative therapeutic approach.
 I offer constructive feedback, helpful challenges and questions to support practitioners to reframe situations where they feel stuck, co-creating a learning environment.
-I am open to working with supervisees from diverse backgrounds, working in a variety of settings and with different modalities.
+I am open to working with supervisees from diverse backgrounds, working in a variety of settings.
+This includes qualified therapists in private practice; student trainees on placement; and therapists in teams, working within the complexity of multiple relationships between the organisation, client and supervisee.

 Psychotherapy Qualifications and Experience:

 I started my psychotherapy training by gaining a Foundation Certificate Course in Counselling and Psychotherapy with Naos in 2016, then an Advanced Diploma in Humanistic Integrative Counselling at CPPD Counselling School two years later.
-I went on to complete a Diploma in Trauma Therapy in 2021, and continue to broaden and deepen my learning throughout the year by engaging in continual professional development.
-Additionally, I am currently undertaking a Certificate in Supervision at the Centre for Supervision and Training Development (CSTD).
+I went on to complete a Diploma in Trauma Therapy in 2021, and continue to broaden my learning as a therapist throughout the year by engaging in continual professional development.
+At the start of 2024, I qualified as a Clinical Supervisor, having studied at the Centre for Supervision and Training Development (CSTD).

 Starting my therapy practice as a student, I have worked for a variety of organisations including as a volunteer counsellor for ELMS, a mental health charity offering short term therapy; a psychotherapist for the Koan Practice; and a volunteer therapist, consultant, group facilitator and supervisor at One in Four, a specialist charity providing services to survivors of sexual abuse, domestic violence and trauma.